pfpimenta/kep_gnn/README.md

 # tsp_ml
-The goal of this repository is to solve the Traveling Salesperson Problem (TSP) with Machine Learning (ML) methods.
+The goal of this repository was, initially, to solve the __Traveling Salesperson Problem__ (TSP) with Machine Learning (ML) methods.

+The decision variant of the TSP problem, the __Decision TSP__ (or DTSP) is also addressed.
+A description of the problem and a ML method to solve it can be found at the article "_Learning to Solve NP-Complete Problems - A Graph Neural Network for Decision TSP_" (https://arxiv.org/abs/1809.02721).

+Another problem, the __Kidney Exchange Problem__ (KEP), is also addressed in a similar fashion.
+The problem definition can be found at the article "_Finding long chains in kidney exchange using the traveling salesman problem_" (https://www.pnas.org/doi/10.1073/pnas.1421853112).

 ## Installation